 A bill to ban mandatory arbitration agreements in employment statutes, AB 465, is also waiting for action by the governor.
 A wide range of contracts include provisions for mandatory arbitration of disputes.
 In an arbitration, a form of alternative dispute resolution, the parties to a dispute present their case to a privately retained and certified arbitrator, who will conduct a proceeding that is similar to a trial.
 A contract may state that an arbitrator’s decision is binding or non-binding.
 AB 465 would amend the Labor Code to state that employers may not require employees to agree to mandatory arbitration in an employment contract, since this would be a waiver of legal rights that is against public policy.

 Business litigation attorney James G. Schwartz has advocated for the rights of Bay Area businesses and business owners for more than 38 years.
 Our practice covers a wide range of litigation and transactional matters.
-To schedule a free and confidential consultation with a knowledgeable and skilled advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a knowledgeable and skilled advocate, contact us today online or at (925) 463-1073.

 More Blog Posts: